-an ECKA service recognises that staff may choose to use social media in their personal capacity.
+ECKA recognises that staff may choose to use social media in their personal capacity.
 This policy is not intended to discourage nor unduly limit staff using social media for personal expression or other online activities in their personal life.
-Staff should be aware of and understand the potential risks and damage to an ECKA service or individual ECKA Service that can occur through their use of social media, even if their activity takes place outside working hours or on devices not owned by an ECKA service.
+Staff should be aware of and understand the potential risks and damage to ECKA or individual ECKA Service that can occur through their use of social media, even if their activity takes place outside working hours or on devices not owned by ECKA.

-If an individual can be identified as an employee of an ECKA service on social media, that employee must:
+If an individual can be identified as an employee of ECKA on social media, that employee must:

-only disclose and discuss publicly available information;

-- ensure that all content published is accurate and not misleading and, complies with all relevant policies of an ECKA service - expressly state on all postings (identifying them as an employee of an ECKA service) the stated views are their own and are not those of an ECKA service; - be polite and respectful to all people they interact with;

-adhere to the Terms of Use of the relevant social media platform/website, as well as copyright, abide by privacy, defamation, contempt of Court, discrimination, harassment and other applicable laws;
+- only disclose and discuss publicly available information; - ensure that all content published is accurate and not misleading and, complies with all relevant policies of ECKA - expressly state on all postings (identifying them as an employee of ECKA) the stated views are their own and are not those of ECKA; - be polite and respectful to all people they interact with; - adhere to the Terms of Use of the relevant social media platform/website, as well as copyright, - abide by privacy, defamation, contempt of Court, discrimination, harassment and other applicable laws; - ensure that abusive, harassing, threatening or defaming postings which are in breach of ECKA policies may result in disciplinary action being taken, even if such comments are made using private social networks outside of working hours.

-- ensure that abusive, harassing, threatening or defaming postings which are in breach of an ECKA service policies may result in disciplinary action being taken, even if such comments are made using private social networks outside of working hours. - notify the approved provider or person with management or control if they become aware of unacceptable use of social media as described above.
+• notify the approved provider or person with management or control if they become aware of unacceptable use of social media as described above.